-An IV line will be put in your hand or arm.
-You will likely be given medicine to make you sleepy during the procedure.
+An intravenous (IV) line will be put in your hand or arm.
+You will likely be given medicine to make you comfortable and sleepy during the procedure.

 The healthcare provider will make a small incision in a blood vessel in your groin.
 He or she will then insert a long, thin wire into this cut.
 The wire acts as a guide for during the procedure.

-The healthcare provider will then put a thin, flexible tube (catheter) over the wire.
+The healthcare provider will then insert a thin, flexible tube (catheter) over the wire.
 It has a tiny deflated balloon on the end.
-He or she will threat the catheter through the blood vessel all the way into the aorta.
-Continuous X-ray images may be used to show exactly where the catheter is.
+He or she will thread the catheter through the blood vessel in the aorta.
+Continuous X-ray images are used to show exactly where the catheter is.